Mark Woodworth: Investigation by Deister and the surgery bullet

 After twenty months went by, Lyndel Robertson hired former Platte County deputy Terry Deister to work on the case.
-Deister had worked to convict Mark Sager in the Jullie Whittmeyer case.
+Deister had worked to convict Mark Sager in the Julie Whittmeyer case.

 Diester acquired the aid of Chief Deputy Gary Calvert of the Livingston County Sheriff's Office.
 Calvert had recently been the lead officer in the Faye and Ray Copeland case.

 On July 4, 1992, Claude and Jackie Woodworth and the family went to visit relatives back in Illinois.
 Mark stayed at the house alone.
 Diester and Deputy Calvert picked this time to go talk with Mark.
 They went to the Woodworths where Mark was finishing lunch and then took Mark to the Sheriff's Office, where he was questioned for over four hours.
 They took his fingerprints.

 Running his prints, they found a match to one of the boxes of bullets found sitting on the work bench in the Roberton's machine shed the morning after the murder.

 On July 4, 1992, Calvert returned to the Woodworth home with a warrant for Claude's .22 caliber Ruger.

 Deister and Calvert arranged for Robertson to undergo surgery and remove a bullet lodged near his liver.

 Deister then contacted Roger Summers in England, who had arranged the bite mark forensics in the Whittmeyer case.
 Summer connected him with Steve Nicklin in their ballistics unit.

 Deister took the bullet fragment and the Woodworth gun to England and gave it to forensics expert Steve Nickilin.
 Nicklin's eventual conclusion was the bullet had marks that “strongly suggested” the bullet came from the Woodworth gun.
 The bullets recovered from the victims showed they had the same coating and similar marks as the bullets found in the machine shed.

 On April 11, 1993, Mark was questioned again by Calvert and Deister.
 Again he said he didn't do it.
 He said he had been in the machine shed in the past as part of his work on the farm, but never touched any boxes of bullets on the bench.
 He later said it was possible he picked up a box of shells when he was in the shed helping Lyndel, but forgot he had done so.

 Deister made his report that the bullet from Robertson's surgery came from the Woodworth gun and the print on the box of Bullets was Mark's.
 Adding that Mark had changed his story about touching any boxes.
 Robertson took Deister's report to Livingston County prosecutor Doug Roberts, demanding he charge Woodworth with the crime.
 District attorney Roberts refused.

 After two months, Lyndel sent a letter to Livingston County Chief Justice Judge Kenneth Lewis asking him to push aside the elected DA and convene a grand jury.
 Lewis complied and appointed the Missouri Attorney General's Office to take over the prosecution.